 Speaking of growing your audience and sales potential, a website also allows you to develop a greater presence on search engines.
 While a lot of people do learn a significant amount about TikTok influencers on the platform itself, they may start their search for someone to work with by looking for terms like “influencer” on Google.

 If you don’t have a strong SEO presence, then your customer isn’t going to be able to find you when they’re looking for a potential partner.
 With your own online website, you’ll be able to create content that boosts your visibility among partners and customers.
 You can produce how-to content, tutorials, and other posts enriched by specific keywords people may be searching for.

 Your website content also serves as an evergreen insight into who you are and what you do.
 While, alternatively, content on TikTok might quickly fall out of your intended audience’s view over time, as it’s replaced by other, more up-to-date content.

 4. Get Creative with Content

 Speaking of the content you can create on your own website; it also offers significantly more freedom than you’d get with TikTok.
 While TikTok is great for creating fun, fast-paced videos, there may be other ways you’d like to showcase your skills.
-You could write blogs which provide an insight into your understanding of a specific industry, or share useful information and guidance.
+You could write blogs that provide insight into your understanding of a specific industry or share useful information and guidance.